IngeborgArdoe/training/foundation_Genus_10/exercise-02-1.md

 Common to all application models - whether this is full-scaled case management solutions, Business Intelligence solutions (corporate governance with focus on reports and analysis) or technical integration solutions - they all have an object model.
 An object model is simply the business objects of the customer, inter-connected.
 The object model often corresponds to the model in the database, but is also modelled/reflected in Genus Apps, and can have additional logical connections, information and even object classes that doesn't exist in the database.
 The advantage of creating the object model in Genus Apps, is that Genus Apps maintains connections, dependencies, primary keys, data consistency, data types, creation, modification and deletion of data.
 Deletion rules, duplication rules, validation rules, automatic rules (equivalent to "triggers" in the computer language) can all be controlled in Genus Apps.

-The object model is exposed to the end user through tables or "forms", combined with actions, searches and other functionality, in the Genus Desktop client (exercise 1).
+The object model is exposed to the end user through views or "forms", combined with actions, searches and other functionality, in the Genus client (exercise 1).
 The developer sets up the object model, the logic of actions, the search properties and the GUI using Genus Studio, which you now will get to know even better.

-In Genus Studio, we refer to an object (e.g. Company) as an «Object Class».
+In Genus Studio, we refer to an objectm or entity, (e.g. Company) as an «Object Class».
 The properties of the object (e.g. "Name" or "Org No") are called «Object Class Property» or just «Property».
 The proposed Genus CRM solution has a simple object model outlined in the Case-description.
-What is missing in your EDU-solution is Contact, Contact Log, Document and Request.
+What is missing in your EDU-solution is Contact, Contact Log and Request.
 Initially, you will have to expand the object model with Contact and Contact Log.

 ![oppg1fig1.JPG](media/Exc1fig1.jpg)
 Fig.1.1.: The initial version of the Genus CRM object model.
 Click on «Object Class Diagram» in the menu on the left to open the diagram.
 Here we see 5 Object Classes, each with several Object Class Properties.